phiamo/MopaBootstrapBundle/README.md

 # README
 <h2 id="Warning">Warning</h2>

-> There are now two branches for 1.x (v1.x) and 2.x (master) bootstrap of this bundle.
+> Besides that there are two branches for bootstrap 1.x (v1.x) and 2.x (master) of this bundle,
-> The bundle itself is successively updated in master branch currently please be careful,
+> we are now also following symfony master (ucoming sf2.1) in our master branch.
+> To use bootstrap 2.x with symfony 2.0 use the newly created v2.x_sf2.0 branch which is hopefully updated with backwards compatible commits.
-> the docs are not yet up to date!
+> Since there are a lot of commits by the community, docs are improving, and i have not seen showblockers.
+> Anyways, this is a master branch and it will have bugs...

 <h2 id="Live_Show">Live Show</h2>